core-infra-svcs/dashboard-api-go/client/docs/InlineResponse20071.md

 `func (o *InlineResponse20071) HasTags() bool`

 HasTags returns a boolean if a field has been set.

-### GetTimeboundType

-`func (o *InlineResponse20071) GetTimeboundType() string`

-GetTimeboundType returns the TimeboundType field if non-nil, zero value otherwise.

-### GetTimeboundTypeOk

-`func (o *InlineResponse20071) GetTimeboundTypeOk() (*string, bool)`

-GetTimeboundTypeOk returns a tuple with the TimeboundType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetTimeboundType

-`func (o *InlineResponse20071) SetTimeboundType(v string)`

-SetTimeboundType sets TimeboundType field to given value.

-### HasTimeboundType

-`func (o *InlineResponse20071) HasTimeboundType() bool`

-HasTimeboundType returns a boolean if a field has been set.

-### GetSendExpirationEmails

-`func (o *InlineResponse20071) GetSendExpirationEmails() bool`

-GetSendExpirationEmails returns the SendExpirationEmails field if non-nil, zero value otherwise.

-### GetSendExpirationEmailsOk

-`func (o *InlineResponse20071) GetSendExpirationEmailsOk() (*bool, bool)`

-GetSendExpirationEmailsOk returns a tuple with the SendExpirationEmails field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSendExpirationEmails

-`func (o *InlineResponse20071) SetSendExpirationEmails(v bool)`

-SetSendExpirationEmails sets SendExpirationEmails field to given value.

-### HasSendExpirationEmails

-`func (o *InlineResponse20071) HasSendExpirationEmails() bool`

-HasSendExpirationEmails returns a boolean if a field has been set.

-### GetNotifyTimeBeforeAccessEnds

-`func (o *InlineResponse20071) GetNotifyTimeBeforeAccessEnds() int32`

-GetNotifyTimeBeforeAccessEnds returns the NotifyTimeBeforeAccessEnds field if non-nil, zero value otherwise.

-### GetNotifyTimeBeforeAccessEndsOk

-`func (o *InlineResponse20071) GetNotifyTimeBeforeAccessEndsOk() (*int32, bool)`

-GetNotifyTimeBeforeAccessEndsOk returns a tuple with the NotifyTimeBeforeAccessEnds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNotifyTimeBeforeAccessEnds

-`func (o *InlineResponse20071) SetNotifyTimeBeforeAccessEnds(v int32)`

-SetNotifyTimeBeforeAccessEnds sets NotifyTimeBeforeAccessEnds field to given value.

-### HasNotifyTimeBeforeAccessEnds

-`func (o *InlineResponse20071) HasNotifyTimeBeforeAccessEnds() bool`

-HasNotifyTimeBeforeAccessEnds returns a boolean if a field has been set.

-### GetAdditionalEmailText

-`func (o *InlineResponse20071) GetAdditionalEmailText() string`

-GetAdditionalEmailText returns the AdditionalEmailText field if non-nil, zero value otherwise.

-### GetAdditionalEmailTextOk

-`func (o *InlineResponse20071) GetAdditionalEmailTextOk() (*string, bool)`

-GetAdditionalEmailTextOk returns a tuple with the AdditionalEmailText field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAdditionalEmailText

-`func (o *InlineResponse20071) SetAdditionalEmailText(v string)`

-SetAdditionalEmailText sets AdditionalEmailText field to given value.

-### HasAdditionalEmailText

-`func (o *InlineResponse20071) HasAdditionalEmailText() bool`

-HasAdditionalEmailText returns a boolean if a field has been set.

-### GetAccessStartAt

-`func (o *InlineResponse20071) GetAccessStartAt() time.Time`

-GetAccessStartAt returns the AccessStartAt field if non-nil, zero value otherwise.

-### GetAccessStartAtOk

-`func (o *InlineResponse20071) GetAccessStartAtOk() (*time.Time, bool)`

-GetAccessStartAtOk returns a tuple with the AccessStartAt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAccessStartAt

-`func (o *InlineResponse20071) SetAccessStartAt(v time.Time)`

-SetAccessStartAt sets AccessStartAt field to given value.

-### HasAccessStartAt

-`func (o *InlineResponse20071) HasAccessStartAt() bool`

-HasAccessStartAt returns a boolean if a field has been set.

-### GetAccessEndAt

-`func (o *InlineResponse20071) GetAccessEndAt() time.Time`

-GetAccessEndAt returns the AccessEndAt field if non-nil, zero value otherwise.

-### GetAccessEndAtOk

-`func (o *InlineResponse20071) GetAccessEndAtOk() (*time.Time, bool)`

-GetAccessEndAtOk returns a tuple with the AccessEndAt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAccessEndAt

-`func (o *InlineResponse20071) SetAccessEndAt(v time.Time)`

-SetAccessEndAt sets AccessEndAt field to given value.

-### HasAccessEndAt

-`func (o *InlineResponse20071) HasAccessEndAt() bool`

-HasAccessEndAt returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)